The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 “Women’s lives and safety are not a PR battleground.
 The force only makes a concerted effort to have these issues off of the front pages rather than actually implementing reform.”

-Last year, the Met were forced to pay £10,000 to a woman arrested at a vigil in Clapham in Sarah’s memory.
+Last year, a court ordered the Met to pay £10,000 to a woman they arrested at a vigil in Clapham in Sarah’s memory.

 Met chief ‘putting violence against women and girls first’

-The Met Police Commissioner claimed his force is currently spending £7 million a year in salaries to officers who have been placed on gardening leave after failing background checks.
+The Met Police Commissioner claimed they are spending £7 million a year in salaries to officers the force placed on leave after failing background checks.

 In a statement after Tuesday’s court ruling, Sir Mark said that “being able to sack officers who fail vetting is critical.”